octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.21 - 2023-09-05 =
+* Added surface_area node to Kyero exports when applicable
+* Added new remove action of 'delete' property (PRO users only)
+* Corrected 0 STATUS_ID not importing in 10ninety format
+* Corrected message shown when export completed
+* Declared compatibility with WordPress 6.3.1

 = 2.0.20 - 2023-08-18 =
 * Only show 'View BLM' option when export is active